Abhishek Ray

 Abhishek Ray, Principal Associate, JSA

-Abhishek specializes in Banking & Finance, Fintech and Private Equity.
+Abhishek is a partner at JSA and specializes in Banking & Finance, Fintech and Private Equity.

-Abhishek has extensive experience in Banking & Finance transactions including structured finance, project finance, debt issuance, debt capital market, securitisation, financial regulatory practice, retail banking, financial services and general banking products.
+Abhishek has extensive experience in Banking & Finance transactions including structured finance, project finance, debt refinance, debt restructuring, debt capital market, securitisation, financial regulatory practice, retail banking, financial services and general banking products, along with General Corporate transactions.

 He also advises on Fintech and Technology related transactions including regulatory advice, product structuring, private equity investments, product compliance and has experience in Fintech product and investment strategy.

 Abhishek has been practicing law since 2009.
-Before joining JSA, he was the Head-Legal and Compliance at ePayLater, one of India’s leading Fintech start-ups, where he was a part of the core management team and gained a holistic exposure to the Fintech sector with experiences in Legal and Business roles.
+Before joining JSA, he was the Head-Legal and Compliance at ePayLater, a Fintech company, where he was a part of the core management team and gained holistic exposure to the Fintech sector with experiences in Legal and Business roles.

-He has earlier been part of the Banking and Finance team at Khaitan and Co, one of India’s premier law firms, and has also been a part of the in-house legal team at ICICI Bank Limited, which is one of India’s biggest private sector banks.
+He was previously a part of the Banking and Finance team at one of India’s premier law firms, and a part of the in-house legal team at ICICI Bank Limited, one of India’s largest private sector banks.

 Education